 a response, or numeric http code (or other object with

-method)- task
+status_codemethod)- task

 The text of the message: either